 Amy E. Caruso Brown

-Amy E. Caruso Brown, MD, MSc, MSCS, is an Assistant Professor of Bioethics and Humanities and Pediatrics.
+Amy E. Caruso Brown, MD, MSc, MSCS, is an Associate Professor of Bioethics and Humanities and Pediatrics.

 She holds degrees from the University of Virginia (BA, 2002), Emory University (MD, 2008), the University of Oxford (MSc, 2008), and the University of Colorado (MSCS, 2014).
 She completed residency training in general pediatrics (Children's Hospital of Philadelphia, 2008-2009; University of Colorado, 2009-2011) and fellowship training in pediatric hematology/oncology (University of Colorado, 2011-2014) and is board-certified in general pediatrics and pediatric hematology/oncology.